01 of 13

 More Pisanki Eggs Made by Theresa Child

-Here are more one-dye pisanki eggs made by Theresa Child of Valparaiso, Ind.
-Child uses hard-cooked eggs and says they will keep forever as long as they're not cracked.
+Here are more one-dye pisanki eggs made by Theresa Child.
+She uses hard-cooked eggs and says they will keep forever as long as they're not cracked.

 "We have one my grandmother made 40 years ago that's in perfect condition.
 If you shake it, the remnants of the egg sound like a marble rolling around inside," Child says.Continue to 11 of 13 below.